 - Information on nutrition labeling

 A Team United for You

 We offer you several options for the emotional support you may need during your cancer care.
 Our team of social workers/patient navigators, psychiatrists and community counselors apply scientific knowledge of the interrelationships among behavioral, cognitive, emotional, social and biological component of the treatment of cancer.

 We offer physical, occupational and speech therapy within the Cancer Center.
 Our therapists treat and help you prevent any physical impairments related to cancer and associated treatment.

 Cancer Diagnosis = Survivor

 We believe that you are a cancer survivor from the time you are diagnosed.
 Due to advances in cancer prevention and treatment, millions of people live beyond cancer.
 We recognize that once treatment ends, the fear of recurrence doesn’t, nor does the impact cancer has on your emotions, relationships and life.
 Your cancer care team is committed to help you achieve wellness so you can live your fullest and best life.

 Palliative care focuses on the relief of the pain, symptoms, and stress of your serious illness.
 Our goal is to help you to live comfortably and to provide the best quality of life for you and your family.
 Palliative Care can be provided at the same time as curative treatments.

-Your palliative care team includes specially trained and board certified physicians, nurses, social workers, chaplains, pharmacists and others who work in partnership with your attending and primary physician to provide an extra layer of support for you and your family.
+Your palliative care team includes specially trained and board-certified physicians, nurses, social workers, chaplains, pharmacists and others team members who work in partnership with your attending and primary care physician to provide an extra layer of support for you and your family.

 What Palliative Care Offers